 NTSB’s Bus Safety Recommendations

 Caltrans is the government agency that is responsible for maintaining the state’s highways and has not commented on this investigation yet.
 NTSB’s news release added that Caltrans failed to “mark the gore with stripes or chevrons, which are often used to differentiate the gore from the roadway.”
 In addition, because of the darkness of the morning hour (the crash occurred at 6:30 a.m.) investigators say the driver likely didn’t see that he was heading straight for the barrier.
 Passengers had also told officials during the investigation that the driver was fatigued and drank coffee during a stop about 20 minutes prior to the crash.

 NTSB officials have made several recommendations as a result of this investigation including the need for Caltrans to better track its work on roadway visibility projects, increase signage at the Highway 101-Highway 85 connector ramp and better distinguish the gore point with visible and tactile road markers.
 The agency has also recommended that Greyhound should do a better job of supervising drivers and better enforce seatbelt use on its vehicles.

-In this particular case, more than one party can be held liable for the victims’ injuries, damages and losses.
+In this particular case, more than one party can be held liable for the victims’ injuries, damages, and losses.
 For example, Caltrans could be held liable for the dangerous roadway condition.
 Greyhound could also be held accountable for not providing proper training to its employees and because the driver may have operated the vehicle while fatigued.
-In such cases, injured victims and their families would be well advised to contact an experienced California bus accident lawyer who can help them evaluate and pursue their all potential options.
+In such cases, injured victims and their families would be well advised to contact an experienced California bus accident lawyer who can help them evaluate and pursue all potential options.